Koloss5421/LinuxLibvirtPipeline/README.md

 	- Automatically Start/Stop smbD using libvirt hooks
 	- Auto mouting the SMB share.
 	- Utilizes SSH to vm into VM and run build tools
+	- ConfuserEx support:
+		- Creates a crproj file in the build directory
+		- Iterates over the files to find all PE32 files.

 ## Setup: